danieltan1517/teh_tarik/phase3/README.md

 be generating IR for a provided interpreter, and running that interpreter to run the generated IR.
 The interpreter is available in `compiler.rs`.

-Here is the instruction set IR for the interpreter you will be using to run the generated code:
+Here is the entire instruction set IR for the interpreter you will be using to run the generated code:

 | Instruction               | Description                                                                      |
 |---------------------------|----------------------------------------------------------------------------------|